Blue Picardy Spaniel: History

 A close-up of the facial features of a Blue Picardy Spaniel.

 At the turn of the 20th century the area around the mouth of the River Somme was considered a paradise for hunters interested in wildfowl.
 Because of quarantine restrictions in the United Kingdom, British shooters would board their dogs in the Picardy area, near the mouth of the Somme.
-This caused the infusion of English Setter blood into the local Spaniel population and developed the Blue Picardy Spaniel.
+This caused the infusion of English Setter blood into the local Spaniel population which led to the development of the Blue Picardy Spaniel.

 While the first black, blue-grey Spaniel was recorded in 1875, it was not until 1904 when the Picardy Spaniel was first shown.
 This Spaniel was officially classified as a French Spaniel, and was shown at the Paris Canine Exposition.
-When the Picard Spaniel and Blue Picardy Spaniel Club was formed in 1907, the two different breeds of Picardy Spaniel were categorised.
+When the Picardy Spaniel and Blue Picardy Spaniel Club was formed in 1907, the two different breeds of Picardy Spaniel were categorised.

 In France, the Blue Picardy was recognised as a separate breed in 1938.
 The first person to import the Blue Picardy Spaniel into Canada was Ronald Meunier of Saint-Julien, Quebec, around 1987, and the breed was then recognised by the Canadian Kennel Club effective 1 June 1995.